1960-1979 Timeline

 After rail traffic between Wangaratta and Beechworth is reduced to just two trains a day in the mid-70s, the Victorian Government undertakes a program of regional branch line closures across the state.
 The Beechworth branch line is officially closed at the end of 1976, however one last train trip – an enthusiasts’ special – runs on January 3rd, 1977 (pictured below).

-The final ‘enthusiast’s special’ rail trip runs from Everton to Beechworth and back to Everton, where the enthusiasts hold a final ceremony and celebration.
-After 101 years of service, the rails are almost immediately pulled up after the special train clears the points at Beechworth. |
+The ‘Railway Enthusiasts Association’ organise a ‘special’ train to mark the closure of the line.
+The final rail trip runs from Everton to Beechworth and then back to Everton, where the enthusiasts hold a final ceremony and celebration.
+After 101 years of service, the rails are almost immediately pulled up after the special train clears the points at Beechworth.

 1977 – Jan 29